- Epistles(NT) Philippians 1:15~30

 Then what does it mean “to die is gain”?
 Normally people don’t want to think about or talk about dying, because they think that when they die, they lose everything.
 It is true that death is powerful enough to take our loved ones, possessions, and achievements from us in a moment.
 Death has power to make people kneel down, no matter who they are.
 So people are afraid of death.
-Not only will they lose everything, but they also face God's judgment.
-Yet Paul said, “to die is gain.”
-He knew that death was conquered by the Risen Christ.
-2 Timothy 1:10 says, “...but it has now been revealed through the appearing of our Savior, Christ Jesus, who has destroyed death and has brought life and immortality to light through the gospel.”
+Not only will they lose everything, but they also face God’s judgment.
+Yet Paul said, “to die is gain,” because he knew that death was conquered by the Risen Christ.
+2 Timothy 1:10 says, “…but it has now been revealed through the appearing of our Savior, Christ Jesus, who has destroyed death and has brought life and immortality to light through the gospel.”
 Jesus declared, “I am the resurrection and the life.
 The one who believes in me will live, even though they die; and whoever lives and believes in me will never die.
 Do you believe this?”
 (Jn 11:25-26) Jesus defeated the power of death through his resurrection and gave us eternal life in the kingdom of God.
 Therefore, we Christians do not need to worry about death any more.
 To us, death is not the end of life, but the new start of a glorious life.
-Death is taking off the pain and anguish and labor of this world and entering eternal rest in the Lord.
+Death itself is taking off the pain and anguish and labor of this world and entering eternal rest in the Lord.
 Revelation 14:13b says, “Blessed are the dead who die in the Lord from now on.
 ‘Yes,’ says the Spirit, they will rest from their labor, for their deeds will follow them.’”
-When we have a Christ-centered view of death we can say, “to die is gain.”
-We need a Christ-centered view of life and a Christ-centered view of death.
-When we have these we can rejoice always in the Lord, regardless of circumstances - even death.
+When we have a right view of death we can say, “to die is gain.”
+We need a right view of life and a right view of death.
+When we have this we can rejoice always in the Lord, regardless of circumstances—even death.

 Here we can find another reason why he could rejoice.
 He loved others more than himself.
 As we know, “joy” is an acronym: “J” stands for Jesus; “o” stands for others; and “y” stands for yourself.
 When we love Jesus first, others second and ourselves last we can have real joy.
 We have a strong tendency to think of ourselves too much because of our self-centeredness.
 We think, talk and behave as if we are the center of the universe.
 If we remain in that kind of lifestyle we cannot rejoice.
 We hurt others and are hurt by others.
 C.S.
 Lewis in his book, “The Great Divorce,” depicts hell as simply the continuation of a selfish life until one becomes totally isolated from everybody.
 The selfish end up all alone, blaming others, in great misery.
 However, when we follow the principle of Jesus first, others second, ourselves last we will surely rejoice.